polkadot-js/docs/docs/substrate/extrinsics.md

   - `new_history_depth`: The new history depth you would like to set.

   - `era_items_deleted`: The number of items that will be deleted by this dispatch.
 This should report all the storage items that will be deleted by clearing old era history.
 Needed to report an accurate weight for the dispatch.
 Trusted by `Root` to report an  accurate number.

    Origin must be root.

-### setInvulnerables(invulnerables: `Vec<AccountId>`)
+### setInvulnerables(invulnerables: `Vec<AccountId32>`)
 - **interface**: `api.tx.staking.setInvulnerables`
 - **summary**:    Set the validators who cannot be slashed (if any).